montoyamoraga/shbobo-studies/notes/shlisp.md

 Fog and swamp both output a superposition of the four grains.
 Now, what is the difference between fog and swamp?
 In swamp, the swoops are added to the static value of the horn deno, making them swoop in pitch like swamp creatures!

 Part 5.
 Glossary of m-expressions

-* negwon
-  * (negwon)
-  * Description: use this expression for the value ‘-1’

-* left
-  * [left] liszt
-  * Description: sends the output to the left DAC
-  * liszt: takes an unlimited list

-* right
-  * [right] liszt
-  * Description: sends the output to the right DAC
-  * liszt: takes an unlimited list

-* square
-  * [square] inn oth mul add
-  * Description:  a comparator which generates a squarewave if the input is greater than the other.
-  * inn: the input
-  * oth: the other input (reference)
-  * mul: output will be multiplied by this value
-  * add: this value will be added to output

 * modo
   * [modo] inn oth mul add